 Cathedral Vintage ContemporariesVintage #ad - .
 His eye is so clear, it almost breaks your heart” Jonathan Yardley, Washington Post Book World.
 Carver is a writer of astonishing compassion and honesty.
 Raymond carver’s third collection of stories, a finalist for the Pulitzer Prize, including the canonical titular story about blindness and learning to enter the very different world of another.

-An Ordinary Man: An AutobiographyPenguin Books #ad - A remarkable account of the amazing life story of the man who inspired the film Hotel Rwanda Readers who were moved and horrified by Hotel Rwanda will respond even more intensely to Paul Rusesabagina’s unforgettable autobiography.
+An Ordinary Man: An AutobiographyPenguin Books #ad - An Ordinary Man: An Autobiography #ad - A remarkable account of the amazing life story of the man who inspired the film Hotel Rwanda Readers who were moved and horrified by Hotel Rwanda will respond even more intensely to Paul Rusesabagina’s unforgettable autobiography.
 As rwanda was thrown into chaos during the 1994 genocide, a hotel manager, Rusesabagina, turned the luxurious Hotel Milles Collines into a refuge for more than 1, 200 Tutsi and moderate Hutu refugees, while fending off their would-be killers with a combination of diplomacy and deception.

 In an ordinary man, retraces his accidental path to heroism, revisits the 100 days in which he was the only thing standing between his “guests” and a hideous death, he tells the story of his childhood, and recounts his subsequent life as a refugee and activist.